yousef312/HandyMenue/README.md

 * HandyMenue.getMenuData() : this function allows you to get some of your menu data like width height location properties... it returns an object.
 * HandyMenue.quiwayIntegration(quiwayObject) : this function used to complete setting up your accelerator key using the Quiway.Js library passed as an object.
+* HandyMenue.retrieveData(step) : this function allows you to retrieve a data of a check-box, radio-button, slider or a data-set button, the step is the name attribute you passed to the button of those types.
+Otherwise, if no name was passed the radio button will throw an error but the other buttons will take their label as the name.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)